csiro-data-school/python-functions/_episodes/30-design-recipe.md

 > * Don't repeat info that is in the signature.
 There is no need for the name of the function, or a description
 > of its inputs and outputs.
 > * Keep it as generic as possible.
 If it calculates the area of a rectangle, say it calculates the area of a rectangle.
 Don't say, it gives the area of a Boorowa field plot.
-> * Try and word it so any colleague in Agriculture and Food would understand it.
+> * Try and word it so any colleague in CSIRO would understand it.
+> * If you absolutely need more than 80 characters, you probably need to further limit what the 'job' your function does is.
+You might be better off writing two smaller functions, rather than one larger one.
 {: .callout}

 Let's return again to our field data example:

 'The field data is back from the trial, but unfortunately I'm having a lot of trouble loading it into the software because the assistant recorded the dates using the month's name, and it wants dates formatted like 2018-03-02, 2018-06-04, etc. Do you think you could write me a quick script to help me out?'

 We've already defined our signature: